EarthScope/ringserver/doc/ringserver.md

 <p >The server is configured either with options on the command line, through environment variables, and/or by using a <b>ringserver</b> config file.
 The order of precedence for configuration options is command line, environment variables, and then config file.</p>

 <p >Only the most common options are available on the command line, all options are controllable via environment variables and the config file.
 Detailed descriptions for each option are included in the example config file that accompanies the source code.
 Many options are dynamic, meaning that they can be changed while the server is running when using a config file.
-The server will recognize that the config file has changed and re-read it's configuration.
+The server will recognize that the config file has changed and re-read its configuration.
 This is especially useful for updating access controls, logging verbosity and other logging parameters without restarting the server.</p>

 <p >In normal operation packet buffer contents are saved in files when the server is shut down making the server stateful across restarts.
 By default the packet buffer is managed as a memory-mapped file.
 The buffer can optionally be maintained completely in system memory, only reading and writing the buffer contents on startup and shutdown (useful in environments where memory-mapping is not possible).</p>

 <p >Client access is controlled using IP addresses.
 Controls include match, reject, limit, write and trust permissions.
 See <b>Access Control</b> for more details.</p>

-<p >Transfer logs can optionally be written to track the transmission and reception of data packets to and from the server.
-This tracking is stream-based and identifies the number of packet bytes of each unique stream transferred to or from each client connection.</p>
+<p >Usage logs can optionally be written to track server activity.
+Transfer logs (TX/RX) record the number of data packet bytes of each unique stream transferred to or from each client connection.
+Access logs record connection events and key commands (connect, disconnect, INFO requests, data streaming starts, and HTTP requests) in JSON Lines format.</p>

 <p >The server supports streaming data with multiple protocols: SeedLink, DataLink, HTTP with WebSocket.
 The server can listen on multiple network ports, and each port can be configured to support any combination of the protocols.
 See <b>Multi-protocol support</b> for more information.</p>